 You can copy just a sub-tree or a single page instead of a whole site.
 You have to move the copy to the correct location afterward in the choose.

 Typically your master site contains links that are internal to the master site.
 The links in your newly created live copy site will still point to that master content.
 This can be desirable in some situations.
-However, there may be scenarios where the links should point to pages in the live copy site.
+However, in many scenarios, the links should point to pages in the live copy site.

 Pushing content from master to live copy pages